Lawyer to Sue Wedding Vendors

 When a breach of contract occurs with a wedding provider, damages can include economic damages.
 The same claims that give rise to a breach of contract can often lead to other claims, including negligence and violations of the consumer protection act.

 In addition to economic damages, damages in cases involving wedding vendors can include compensation for emotional distress and potentially punitive damages in extreme situations, such as a wedding photographer deleting photographs intentionally or a vendor taking intentional or fraudulent actions to the detriment of the married couple.

 How to Sue a Wedding Vendor – Whitney, LLP

 When any of these wedding problems arise, a good first step is to try and resolve the matter with the wedding vendor that breached the contract or otherwise failed to perform.
 However, in our experience, if a vendor breached the contract and did not perform as expected on the big day, they are unlikely to be reasonable afterwards when it comes to making compensation for what they did, or did not, do.

 Whitney, LLP’s attorneys have experience bringing lawsuits and seeking damages and compensation against wedding vendors in Maryland.

-We offer Free Consultations and represent clients across Maryland.
+We offer Legal Consultations and represent clients across Maryland.